Have Questions?

 228-248-0125

-Gulf Coast Mental Health Center is 60.5 miles from Hattiesburg, Mississippi
+Gulf Coast Mental Health Center is 60.5 miles from Hattiesburg, MS

 Gulf Coast Mental Health Center has long been dedicated to assisting its clients recovery after a period of alcohol and drug addiction.
 It has been doing this within Hattiesburg, Mississippi and in the surrounding communities for many years now.
 Gulf Coast Mental Health Center offers services like trauma therapy, trauma-related counseling, substance abuse counseling approach, group therapy, individual psychotherapy, motivational interviewing - which are all representative of their rehabilitation and treatment philosophies.
 Gulf Coast Mental Health Center believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides various programs, like transgender or (LGBT) clients, active duty military, substance abuse education, clients referred from the court/judicial system, persons with eating disorders, persons with post-traumatic stress disorder - among other services listed in the following sections.